ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 <div id="artisan-application"></div>
 4\.
 If you already have an Application class you will need to update it to extend com.artisan.application.ArtisanActivity or implement com.artisan.application.ArtisanRegisteredApplication.

+The ArtisanRegisteredApplication has three required methods on it: **registerUserProfileVariables**, **registerPowerhooks**, and **registerInCodeExperiments**.

-You will need to call ArtisanApplication.startArtisan in the onCreate of your Application class.
+You will also need to call ArtisanManager.startArtisan in the onCreate of your Application class.
 Replace "YOUR_ARTISAN_APPID_HERE" with the appropriate string.
 You can find your app id in Artisan Tools on the screen after you first create your app or on the settings page for your app:

 {% highlight java %}
     import com.artisan.application.ArtisanApplication;
+    import com.artisan.manager.ArtisanManager;

     // Extend ArtisanApplication or implement ArtisanRegisteredApplication
     public class MySampleApplication extends ArtisanApplication {